BenjaminTuckerInstitute/Liberty/2/7/liberty.md

 "Or rather, I mistake; it has existed for three months by virtue of this prosecution, and yesterday it issued, armed and equipped, from the brain of the government's attorney, as Minerva issued from the brain of Jupiter.
 I did not imagine that justice had the power to resuscitate the dead.

 "I am going to tell you what does exist.
-There are citizens of different nationalities who have the same thoughts, and who grasp hands over tho frontiers from North to South and from East to West.
+There are citizens of different nationalities who have the same thoughts, and who grasp hands over the frontiers from North to South and from East to West.
 There are individuals and multitudes who hold ideas in common.
 I am of these great criminals who think that the government has nothing to do with the distribution of my friendships.
 The question now is whether in this country of France it is permissible to entertain friendly relations with foreigners.
 Now, among the foreigners with whom I am reproached for entertaining relations, there is a Frenchman, Elisée Reclus, who by his talent and his character honors his country.
 If this man is so disorderly that one cannot shake hands with him and remain guiltless, why is he not here?
 Why have I not met him in any jail during my tour of the penitentiary world in eighty days?

 "It was my right to see this grand patriot, as it was Rochefort's right to receive Parnell, Gambetta's to be the friend of the Prince of Wales, Grévy's to greet Kalakaua, king of the Sandwich Islands, as ‘my cousin.'